OzzyHub-UX/playwright-login-test-framework/README.md

-# Playwright Take Home Assingment - Testing Login Functionality
+# Playwright - Testing Login Functionality

 This project focuses on testing the login functionality of expand testing application ensuring its reliability, functionality, and user-friendliness.
 It includes a series of test cases designed to cover various scenarios and edge cases related to the login process.